How to Make Buttermilk Fried Chicken

 Notes

-Leftovers and Storage – store in airtight container in the fridge for up to 3 days.
-To Freeze Fully Cooked Chicken – cool completely, then arrange the pieces in a single layer on a baking sheet.
+• To freeze leftover chicken, let it cool completely, then arrange the pieces in a single layer on a baking sheet.
 Once frozen, transfer them to a freezer bag.
 Freeze up to 3 months.

 Nutrition